lordachoo/image-crawler-tagger/memory-bank/activeContext.md

 # Active Context: Image Tagger

 ## Current Focus
-The current development focus is on enhancing the usability and efficiency of the image tagging workflow, particularly:
+The current development focus is on enhancing the usability, efficiency, and performance of the image tagging workflow, particularly:

 1. Improving the bulk tagging system on the job details page
 2. Making UI improvements for better readability and functionality
-3. Ensuring proper source URL tracking for crawled images
+3. Optimizing performance for large image collections
+4. Contextualizing the tagging interface to show only relevant tags

 ## Recent Changes
+1. **Performance Optimization**:
+   - Added pagination to job details page to prevent loading all images at once (limited to 24 per page)
+   - Implemented page navigation controls to browse through large image collections
+   - Added dynamic image count display showing current page and total images

+2. **Contextual Tagging Interface**:
+   - Modified "Common Tags" section to only show tags that are used in the current job
+   - Updated tag dropdowns to only show tags relevant to the current job
+   - Added clear labeling for job-specific tags in dropdowns
+   - Improved empty state messaging when no tags exist for a job

-1. **Bulk Tagging Feature Enhancement**:
+3. **Bulk Tagging Feature Enhancement**:
    - Added checkboxes for selecting multiple images
    - Implemented bulk tag input with dropdown suggestions
    - Added individual quick tag inputs on each image card
    - Added tag removal buttons directly on image cards
    - Created a "Common Tags" section with clickable buttons

-2. **UI Improvements**:
+4. **UI Improvements**:
    - Made image filenames display in smaller text to prevent truncation
    - Enhanced tag input fields with dropdown suggestions using HTML5 datalist
    - Implemented dynamic UI updates without page reloads

-3. **Source URL Tracking**:
+5. **Source URL Tracking**:
    - Updated crawler implementation to save original URLs for images
    - Fixed "Crawled From: Unknown" issue by tracking source URLs

 ## Active Decisions
+1. **Performance Optimization**: Using pagination to improve page load times and reduce memory usage
+2. **Contextual UI**: Showing only relevant information based on the current context (job-specific tags)
-1. **Asynchronous Operations**: Using JavaScript fetch API for tag operations to avoid page reloads
+3. **Asynchronous Operations**: Using JavaScript fetch API for tag operations to avoid page reloads
-2. **UI/UX Design**: Prioritizing an efficient workflow that minimizes clicks required
+4. **UI/UX Design**: Prioritizing an efficient workflow that minimizes clicks required
-3. **Performance Considerations**: Balancing between immediate functionality and scalability
+5. **Performance Considerations**: Balancing between immediate functionality and scalability
-4. **Data Integrity**: Ensuring proper source URL tracking for crawled images
+6. **Data Integrity**: Ensuring proper source URL tracking for crawled images

 ## Important Patterns & Preferences
 1. **RESTful API Structure**: Using consistent endpoint patterns for tag operations